anthonyblanchettepotvin/gloom/CONVENTION.md

 1. Operator overloads
 1. Friends

-TODO Structure of forward declarations.

-Private member variables should be prefixed with `m_`.
+Private member variables' name should be prefixed with `m_`.

 ```c++
 class Foo